Today, safer, more effective and affordable options of tooth whitening are available that can certainly give superb results.

 To find out the best way to have your teeth whitened, you need to book a short appointment with your dentist.
-At Dentistry Plus, we offer a variety of cosmetic dentistry options, including veneers and teeth whitening at Maddington, Leeming and Joondalup.
+At Dentistry Plus, we offer a variety of cosmetic dentistry options, including veneers and teeth whitening at Maddington, Leeming, Joondalup and Leederville.
 At your appointment, your dentist will examine your teeth, to diagnose the reason for your tooth discolouration, discuss the best options for you, and propose a plan, including all item numbers for you to take your health insurance company – and all costs.
 Occasionally, before the bleaching starts, other dental issues need to be addressed, such as decay or gum disease.
 If this is the case, your dentist will include this in the proposal.

 Sometimes there are health factors that deem some people unfit for having their teeth whitened, such as pregnancy, gum disease, the presence of dentures or dental implants, or discolouration caused by medicines as mentioned above.

 What are the possible complications of tooth bleaching?